xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

 *: Since `czmq` depends on `zeromq`, the script offers you one more argument to indicate `zeromq` location.
-The installation commands of `czmq` can be:
+The installation commands of `czmq` is:

     $./install.sh czmq  /usr/local /usr/local/zeromq